odeladetunji/slackbotserver/README.md

 the project has been deployed with digital ocean cloud servers.

+# Note
+the base base url for slackinteraction api component had to be supplied by me, slack sends a post request to this api whenever a user uses an interactive component. i supplied slack a personal url (odeladetest).
+This means that running this application locally will note work for the interactive component of slack.
+However everything has been deployed to digital oceans server by me.

 # Initialization Locally
 1. From the root directory run the following command: npm i --save